KennyPeanuts/boondoggle/revisions/revision_analysis/code/climate_change_range_analysis.md

 * Kd.high is a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the high Keller et al 2008 estimate

 * Kd.low is a vector of the estimated Kd values in GTH 91 across a 1 -7 degr warming for the increase in DOC from the low Keller et al 2008 estimate

+* obs.mix.A is the area of sediment above the thermocline (ha) estimated using the median Kd value observed in the GTH 91 surveys

+* low(N).mix.A is the area of sediment above the thermocline (ha) using the Kd value predicted from the low estimated relationship between DOC concentration and temperature from Keller et al. 2008 = 0.5 mg/L incr. per 1 d C incr in temp.
+N is the temp increase

+* high(N).mix.A is the area of sediment above the thermocline (ha) using the Kd value predicted from the high estimated relationship between DOC concentration and temperature from Keller et al. 2008 = 2.3 mg/L incr. per 1 d C incr in temp.
+N is the temp increase